ammar-tanwar/bloglearnbay/posts/is-google-bard-a-possible-rival-to-chatgpt-4.md

 id: "is-google-bard-a-possible-rival-to-chatgpt-4"
 tableData:
   [
-     What is an AI Chatbot?, What is Google Bard?, What is ChatGPT-4?, OpenAI GPT-4 for Microsoft:-, BARD For Google:-, GPT-4 (Pre-Trained Model) or Google Bard (LaMDA)?, ChatGPT-4 Vs. Google Bard, What are the scopes in ChatGPT-4?, FAQ on ChatGPT-4:-, 1.
+     What is an AI Chatbot?, What is Google Bard?, What is ChatGPT-4?, OpenAI GPT-4 for Microsoft:-, BARD For Google:-, GPT-4 (Pre-Trained Model) or Google Bard (LaMDA):-, ChatGPT-4 Vs. Google Bard, What are the scopes in ChatGPT-4?, FAQ on ChatGPT-4:-, 1.
 Who is the inventor (founder) of ChatGPT?, 2.
 What are the few ChatGPT-4 alternative?, 3.
 Is ChatGPT-4 free?, 4.
 What is the full form of ChatGPT?
   ]
 ---

-<span style=" font-weight:bold; font-size:28px"> Google Bard vs. ChatGPT-4 : A Comprehensive Evaluation!</span>
+<span style=" font-weight:bold; font-size:28px"> Google Bard vs. ChatGPT-4: A Comprehensive Evaluation!</span>

 We all are familiar with the term ChatGPT.
 It gained huge popularity within a quick span of time.
 In addition to that, OpenAI's chatGPT has already advanced its GPT-3 model with a successor, **ChatGPT-4**.